 The walks provide a high level of support for people of all ages and abilities who do not have the confidence to go for a walk without support.
 Community Transport is available for anyone unable to get to the start of a walk using their own transport.

 The walks are around three miles and are graded easy or moderate.
 There is always an easy walk available and they take place once a month between February and November.
-For those that are able there is a progression scheme called Next Steps which is available for those who can manage with slightly less support than the health walks.
-These walks are up to about five miles and are graded easy to moderate, although may include steps and stiles.

 Walking is an everyday activity that has numerous benefits - it can help us stay healthy, keep our weight in check, give us energy and improve the flexibility and strength of muscles, joints and bones.